EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

-\textbf{Other Ablations.} In Tab.~\ref{tab:abl-freeze}, we test several configurations regarding module freezing and LoRA~\cite{lora}.
+\textbf{Frozen Modules and LoRA.} In Tab.~\ref{tab:abl-freeze}, we test several configurations regarding module freezing and LoRA~\citep{lora}.
 In particular, LoRA is applied to the query and value projection layers of the attention blocks in the decoder.
 Results show that freezing the decoder during distillation yields the best in-domain accuracy while fine-tuning all the modules generalizes better on other datasets.
 To benefit more practical settings, we opt to fine-tune both the encoder and decoder.

+\textbf{Number of Prompt Sampling Loops.} In Tab.~\ref{tab:abl-loop}, we find that one additional loop achieves the best cost-performance trade-off, and we conjecture that with one correction, the student is already doing better enough to match the teacher, that is, the prediction difference between student and teacher does not leave enough sampling area to generate new prompts from.
+Thus we set the loop number to be 1 by default.
+Note that when setting the number of loops to 0, the decoder is still inferred once and gets trained, which is different from encoder-only KD where the decoder is not involved during training.

+\textbf{Number of Prompts.} Given that each sample of SA-1B contains around 100 instances, training all of them in a single batch causes VRAM overflow.
+Therefore, we randomly sample a subset for each iteration.
+In Tab.~\ref{tab:supp-abl-num-prompt}, we study the impact of the number of prompts for sampling and find that 16 prompts achieve the best trade-off.
+Thus, we set it as the default.

-Furthermore, we vary the number of prompt sampling loops during distillation, in Tab.~\ref{tab:abl-loop}, we find one additional loop is good enough, thus setting the loop number to be 1 by default.
-In addition, due to the optimal optimization settings being different for encoder-only distillation and prompt-in-the-loop distillation, we find joint-training yields sub-optimal results compared to training in two stages (see Tab.~\ref{tab:abl-stage}).
-Therefore, we propose to train them sequentially.
-Finally, in Tab.~\ref{tab:abl-enc-kd}, we explore several ways to improve the performance of encoder-only distillation, including training for a longer schedule and applying knowledge distillation losses designed for dense prediction tasks~\cite{liu2019structured,shu2021channel}.
+\textbf{Encoder-Only KD.} In Tab.~\ref{tab:abl-enc-kd}, we explore several ways to improve the performance of encoder-only distillation, including training for a longer schedule and applying knowledge distillation losses designed for dense prediction tasks~\citep{liu2019structured,shu2021channel}.
 While they boost the performance of point prompts, that of box prompts slightly drops, indicating an upper-bound performance of encoder-only distillation.
 This motivates us to explore prompt-aware distillation.

+\textbf{Training Losses for Decoder.} By default, we supervise the student with teacher mask output as the ground truth is the most effective for decoder loss.
+Here, we provide more details of our empirical findings.
+In particular, we compare various configurations, including (1) combining mask loss with aligning attention maps from the teacher and student decoder; (2) combining mask loss with aligning the IoU predictions between teacher and student; (3) aligning the output feature maps between the teacher and student decoder.
+As shown in Tab.~\ref{tab:supp-abl-dec-loss}, the plain mask loss supervision yields the best performance.
+Thus, instead of exploring different loss combinations, we study the strategy to select the proper prompts during distillation and propose prompt-in-the-loop distillation.